Anansi: Anansi becomes a preacher, and why Cockroach and Anansi are enemies

 Anansi went to the King one evening and asked him if he could become a preacher.
 The King entertained Anansi's offer and said that if he wished, he could preach the following Sunday.
 So Anansi prepared himself a sermon, and on that Sunday he preached a message.
 However, the King was busy that morning, and could not come to hear Anansi's sermon.
 The King thus told Anansi that he wished him to preach again the following Sunday, and he gave him a black suit that he wished for the Spider to wear when he did.

 It is said that Anansi lived beside Cockroach, and that between their homes was a fence that divided them.
 In addition to this, was a coconut tree that grew in Cockroach's yard.
 However, it was a tree with branches covered in coconuts, some of which hung over the fence above Anansi's yard.
 Anansi saw them hanging on his side of the yard one day, and took a machete.
 He then cut the bunch of coconuts directly in half, and took the ones that hung on his side of the fence for himself.
-Cockroach noticed this and took great offense at Anansi, asking him why he'd taken the fruit from his tree, as it clearly belonged to him.
-Anansi agreed that the tree belonged to Cockroach, but replied that the coconuts he'd cut down were hanging extremely low.
+Cockroach noticed this and took great offense at Anansi, asking him why he had taken the fruit from his tree, as it clearly belonged to him.
+Anansi agreed that the tree belonged to Cockroach, but replied that the coconuts he had cut down were hanging extremely low.
 The Spider explained that he only took the half that hung on his side, but Cockroach did not accept Anansi's excuse.
-He vowed to get even with Anansi for what he'd done.
+He vowed to get even with Anansi for what he had done.